malirod/cppecho/README.md

 ##Logger

 Project uses log4cplus logger.
 It's configured as the sub-module located in `thirdparty\log4cplus`.
-If this directory doens't exist then `waf configure` will do reqired preparations.
+If this directory doesn't exist then `waf configure` will do required preparations.

 ##Build

 ####Build commands
-- `build`        : debug build
+- `build`: debug build
-- `build_all`    : relase and debug build
+- `build_all`: release and debug build
-- `build_debug`  : debug build
+- `build_debug`: debug build
-- `build_releas` : release build
+- `build_release`: release build

 Sample.
 In the project root call